-ves away from the EPZ. agrees not to return until further notice. ce companies, fire, ambulance, etc.) are entering the EPZ to help ave the area and enters the EPZ.
+- Motorist obeys request and drives away from the EPZ. - ♦ Motorist is leaving the EPZ and agrees not to return until further notice. - Emergency responders (service companies, fire, ambulance, etc.) are entering the EPZ to help respond to the incident. - ♦ Motorist disobeys request to leave the area and enters the EPZ.

-fety Group Supervisor and log all information
+In all cases, notify the Public Safety Group Supervisor and log all information